scarlosteixeira/Tetris-game/README.md

   let isRight = false
   piece.shape.forEach((row, y) => {
     row.forEach((col, x) => {
-      //if the piece shape is not empty and the piece column is greater or equal to 9, sets isRight to true if (piece.shape[y][x] && piece.col + x >= cols - 1) {
+      //if the piece shape is not empty and the piece column is greater or equal to 9 (last column), sets isRight to true if (piece.shape[y][x] && piece.col + x >= cols - 1) {
         isRight = true
       }